lorenzo-rovigatti/ashell/README.md

 * `-DDebug=ON`				Compiles with debug symbols and without optimisation flags
 * `-DG=ON`					Compiles with debug symbols + optimisation flags
 * `-DINTEL=ON`				Uses INTEL's compiler suite

+## Acknowledgements

+* The structure of ashell has been inspired by [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/)
+* Eigen 3.3.4 is included in the source